Buom01/snowflakes.css/README.md

 ---
 [Demo](https://jsfiddle.net/buom_01/hyd8k76w/1/embedded/result/)
 ## Installation
+### Noob installation/CMS
+Just insert inline code from [noobcode](https://raw.githubusercontent.com/Buom01/-snowflakes.css-/master/noobcode)

+### Standard installation
 Add this file in your client floder: `https://raw.githubusercontent.com/Buom01/-snowflakes.css-/master/style.min.css` and add this line to <head> section, replace FILE_LINK by the file link from your server:
 ```html
 <link rel="stylesheet" href="FILE_LINK"/>
 ```
-and this in <body> section add: (you should use 25xN flakes, 4x25=100 in this case, I recommand 25 for mobiles devices)
+and this in <body> section add: (you should use 25xN flakes, 4x25=100 in this case, I recommend 25 for mobiles devices)
 ```html
   <div class="snow">
     <span>&#10052;</span>